LGN520/farreach-public/docs/netreach-v4.md

 				- Clone the original packet to corresponding client by clone_i2e for normal GETRES
 			- NOTE: responses in ingress pipeline must come from server; switch-issues responses must in egress pipeline
 	+ Egress pipeline
+		* TODO: If with stage limitation, CM and cache_frequency can be placed into any stage
 		* Stage 0 (4 ALU)
 			- CM: 4 register arrays of 16b (optype, is_sampled, is_cached, hashval -> cm_predicates)
 				+ optype: GETREQ_INSWITCH, PUTREQ_INSIWTCH, DELREQ_INSWITCH